 01-brenizer-method

 When you are using flash in conjunction with the Brenizer method a whole slew of issues can occur that will likely alter the result of your stitch.
-To dive into the nitty gritty details of panoramic stitching using special lenses and lighting effects, stream our three courses here!
+To dive into the nitty gritty details of panoramic stitching using special lenses and lighting effects, stream our three courses in Premium here!